Coat Color:BlackFawnRedWhiteBrown Brindle

 The Akita was officially recognized by the AKC in 1972 when the breed entered the AKC’s Stud Book; they joined the Working group in 1973.
 (The dogs in this group were all bred to do specific jobs, like hunting or pulling sleds).
 Currently, there are two main types of Akitas: the more commonly known American Akita (or just Akita) and the Akitainu (meaning “dog”), also called the Japanese Akita.
 The AKC considers these two separate breeds: the Akita and the Japanese Akitainu.

 Where is the best place to find Akita puppies today?
 You can find a list of reputable Akita breeders on the American Kennel Club’s website.
-The average Akita price can be anywhere from $600 to nearly $2,000 for an Akita puppy, depending on the breeder, pedigree papers, and any health or temperament screenings performed.
+The average Akita price can be anywhere from $600 to nearly $2,000 for an Akita puppy, depending on the breeder, pedigree papers and any health or temperament screenings performed.
 An Akita puppy with prize-winning parents might even cost up to $4,000.
 Akita rescue organizations can also help you find a purebred, or you can check your local shelters for Akitas to adopt.
+You can also search Chewy’s database of adoptable dogs in your area.

 Do Akitas shed?